junxit/us-congress-bills-111/metadata.md

 - 2010-03-12 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-03-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 345 - 5 (Roll no. 111). (text: CR 3/10/2010 H1235-1236)
 - 2010-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 345 - 5 (Roll no. 111).(text: CR 3/10/2010 H1235-1236)
+- 2010-03-15 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.